davidgasquez/handbook/Future.md

 - Give birth without advanced assistance.
 - Not caring for all the [animal suffering in the wild](https://longtermrisk.org/the-importance-of-wild-animal-suffering/).
   - Nature is not safe!
 The default is suffering.
 The current mentality is that nature is good and disruptions from nature are bad.
-- The ignorance of Social Media and its [full impact on society](https://twitter.com/M_B_Petersen/status/1483457679800651787).
+- The ignorance of Social Media and its [full impact on s_o_ciety](https://twitter.com/M_B_Petersen/status/1483457679800651787).
   - Is "being bad for society" an emergent property of social networks as they grow?
+- Current Voting Systems.
-- Voting Systems and not using more Prediction Markets in public.
+- Not relying more into tools like Prediction Markets.

+## Predictions

 - More experimentation around [[Politics|governance]]:
   - Charter cities.
   - [Holacracy](https://en.m.wikipedia.org/wiki/Holacracy).